 Well, I'm glad you asked my friend.
 The non-toxic means that planet earth has freely given to us in our pursuit against pest-free living is absolutely incredible.
 Look at the remarkable mineral of silica and its plethora of benefits.
 Incredible indeed!

-Our newest product, to be launched later this month, (stay tuned), has the active ingredients of rosemary oil and peppermint oil, each at 3%.
+Our newest product, Dust to Dust Non Toxic Insect Powder, has the active ingredients of rosemary oil and peppermint oil, each at 3%.
 Its inactive ingredients are stearic acid, at 1%, and silica, at 93%.
 In our formula, silica is composed of calcium silicate, aluminum sodium silicate, iron oxide, sodium sulfate, magnesium silicate and potassium sulfate.

 Peppermint oil and rosemary oil are both known to have insecticidal properties, and when encapsulated in silica, they can provide a more effective and longer-lasting method of controlling insects.
 The stearic acid used in the encapsulation process helps to stabilize and protect the essential oils, while also creating a matrix that allows for easy application.